kism/RViGuide/README.md

 # RViGuide

-A guide to make a Raspberry Pi 2 &amp; Raspbian blind friendly.
+A guide to make a Raspberry Pi 2 &amp; Raspbian suitable for use by the visually impaired.

 ## Download the base image